The Chosen (TV series): Viewership

 The show's popularity began largely as an underground phenomenon, going unnoticed and unreviewed by major publications.
 Until it was added to Peacock in 2021, The Chosen was not available on any major cable network or streaming service, yet it was still able to achieve more than 312 million streaming views in that time.
 In November 2022, an independent consultant hired by the producers estimated that over 108 million people globally had watched at least part of one episode of The Chosen.
 According to the Atlanta Journal-Constitution, the show had 200 million viewers and 770 million episode views as of January 2024.
 As of 2025, producers estimated it has been seen by 280 million people worldwide, a third of whom are not religious.

 The Chosen has performed strongly on streaming platforms.
-On Prime Video, the show reached the No. 1 position in the US following its debut and has remained in the platform’s Top 10 rankings through 2025.
-The show has also found success on Netflix, where it appeared in the Top 10 rankings in several countries including Brazil, Mexico, and the Philippines.
-The show's dedicated platform, the Chosen app, has also performed strongly, reaching No. 1 on the Apple TV app store and No. 2 on the iOS app store during the release of its fourth season.
+On Prime Video, the show reached the no. 1 position in the US following the season 5 debut and has remained in the platform's top 10 rankings through 2025.
+The show has also found success on Netflix, where it appeared in the top 10 rankings in several countries including Brazil, Honduras, and Paraguay.